Breaking

 • server.on('error') handler that prints a useful diagnostic on EADDRINUSE and exits 1.

-• Process supervisor (PM2 or systemd) with restart-on-crash and a backoff between restarts.
+• Process supervisor (PM2 or systemd) with restart-on-crash, a backoff between restarts, and kill_timeout to let graceful shutdown complete.
 Without backoff, EADDRINUSE on boot becomes a tight CPU loop.

 • Document the port in .env.example with a comment about what it is for.